stephenhand/karma-elm-test/README.md

 * Evaluate whether the current approach of basing the elm-package.json for the tests on that of the main project is going to work / be robust

-* Testing on Linux
+* Testing on different host OS's

 * Testing against a wider variety of test suites

-* Testing with different reporters
+* Testing with different reporter pluginss

+* Write some instructions